user4302/goro/README.md

 ## Features (v0.3.8)

+- **New Edit Command**
+  - Added `grm edit <repo>` for interactive editing
+  - Support for renaming repositories with `--name`
+  - Update repository paths with `--path`
+  - Case-insensitive repository name matching
+  - Interactive confirmation prompts (can be skipped with `--force`)

 - **New Sync Commands**
   - Added `grm sync <repo>` to sync a specific repository
   - Added `grm sync-all` to sync all tracked repositories